clicon/clixon-controller-docs/tutorial.rst

    openconfig1             OPEN       2024-09-02T14:15:59
    openconfig2             OPEN       2024-09-02T14:15:59

-Both devices are now connected to the controller and we can add the service.
+Both devices are now connected to the controller and we can start working with the service.

 YANG
 ----